browserless/browserless/bin/scaffold/README.md

   // This route requires a valid authorization token. auth = true;

-  // This route uses the built-in CDPChromium class (Chromium) browser = CDPChromium;
+  // This route uses the built-in ChromiumCDP class (Chromium) browser = ChromiumCDP;

   // This route is limited by the global concurrency limiter concurrency = true;